Ronald Ryan: On the run

 Ryan and Walker successfully eluded their pursuers outside Pentridge Prison and drove away before changing cars.
 They then made their way south following the Moonee Ponds Creek to change cars again before hiding in a safe house in Kensington provided by Norman Harold Murray.
 The following day the men moved into Christine Aitken's flat in Ormond Road, Elwood.

 The prison escape dominated newspapers and other media.
 One newspaper reported that, "Ronald Ryan, serving time for burglary, seized a prison officer and shot him three times, twice in the chest and once in the back."
 Reports of their activities caused widespread anxiety.

-On 23 December, Ryan (armed with the warder's rifle) and Walker robbed an ANZ bank in North Road, Ormond.
+On 24 December, Ryan (armed with the warder's rifle) and Walker robbed an ANZ bank in North Road, Ormond.
+The bank manager and a customer were ordered out of his office with a revolver (different to the warder's rifle).
 Ryan herded 13 people into the bank's strongroom and stole A£4500.
-A witness, June Crawford, told reporters, "a bandit told me 'This gun shot a man a few days ago.
+A witness, June Crawford, told reporters, "a bandit told me 'This gun shot a man a few days ago.'"
+Ryan and Walker escaped in a 1952 Holden sedan.

-On 24 December 1965, the Victorian Government announced a £6,000 reward for information leading to the capture of Ryan and Walker.
+On the same day, the Victorian Government announced a £6,000 reward for information leading to the capture of Ryan and Walker.
 It was reported in The Age that the Chief Secretary and Attorney General, Arthur Rylah, had issued a warning to the escapees that the killing of Hodson during the prison escape was the worst Victoria had known and that the "Hanging Act was still in force."